fmeum/with_cfg.bzl/docs/defs.md

       label.
 The rule will forward all builtin providers as well as the ones specified in `extra_providers` from the "exported" target after resetting the settings for it.

+  build() can only be called once on a builder.
+Subsequent calls to other methods except `clone()` will fail.
+* `clone()`: Returns a new builder with the same rule and settings as the original one, but acts as if `resettable()` and `reset_on_attrs()` have not been called. `set` and `extend` can be called on this builder even for settings that had already been added to the original builder.
+This is useful to create multiple rules with slightly different settings.